 There is no guarantee or implied agreement that a completed Departmental Honors or Independent Study project will receive an "A" grade.
 Advisers should make their expectations clear from the beginning of the project and throughout the project.
 Advisers should evaluate their student's performance on that basis and apprise students of their standing throughout the project.
 The full range of grades is available for 499.
 Students are expected to ask for clarification regarding expectations and their project’s standing.

 Occasionally, a student will find themselves unable to complete their project to a level deserving Departmental Honors.
 It is also, more rarely, the case that the work in progress is judged not to be of Honors (above B-) quality.

 The adviser's decision as to whether the work is of Honors quality is normally made based on the first full draft submitted by the student.
 The adviser, in consultation with other members of the committee, will notify the student and the Honors Director(s) if the work is not of Honors quality.
-Prior to the withdrawal deadline, the adviser may recommend that the student convert to 375 in the department that the project is housed in.
+Prior to the stated conversion deadline, the adviser may recommend that the student convert to 375 in the department that the project is housed in.
 Students considering withdrawing from 499, should discuss their situation with their advisor and the Honors Director(s) as soon as possible.

 If the student is a member of the Honors Program and is using the Departmental Honors project to meet one of their Honors Program requirements, a good faith effort towards completing a Departmental Honors Project will typically count towards the upper-level Honors requirements.
 However, this remains at the discretion of the Honors Director(s).
 Students considering withdrawing should discuss their situation with their advisor and the Honors Director(s) as soon as possible to determine any impact on completion of the Honors Program.
 Students may not change 499A or 499B into HON 375 without the express permission of the Honors Director(s), which will be granted only in extraordinary circumstances and with specific reasons for calling the Independent Study an Honors course.